dilham1108/Thesis-Project/README.md

 ## Overview

 Describe briefly what the project is about and its objectives.
 Mention the types of plastics being classified and the techniques or algorithms used.

-## Project Structure

-plastic-classification-project/
-│
-├── src/
-│ ├── image_capture.py # Script for capturing images
-│ ├── preprocessing.py # Script for preprocessing images
-│ ├── classification.py # Script for classification
-│
-├── docs/
-│ ├── project_description.md # Description of the project
-│ ├── methodology.md # Methodology used in the project
-│ ├── installation_guide.md # Installation guide for setting up the project
-│
-├── data/
-│ ├── raw_images/ # Directory for raw images
-│ └── processed_images/ # Directory for processed images
-│
-├── results/
-│ ├── accuracy_metrics.png # Image showing accuracy metrics
-│ ├── confusion_matrix.png # Image showing confusion matrix
-│
-├── .gitignore # Git ignore file
-├── LICENSE # License file
-└── README.md # README file for the project

-Describe the structure of your project and briefly explain the purpose of each directory and key files.

 ## Installation